cottand/multi-paxos/report.md

 even if the $t_{wait}$ of $\lambda$ is large.

 ## Debugging and Testing Methodology

-We extended `Monitor` by adding an _active leaders_ field.
-Particularly useful in testing liveliness, and determining when a slow system is 'stuck'.

 We use a `Util.log()` helper function extensively, which takes a 'debug level' atom which serves as logging instrumentation for the application.
 In